Buy now, pay later: Boon or bane?

 Similar to credit cards, BNPL services give people a way to shop for what they want now and pay off their purchases over time.
 But there are differences between the two payment options.

-For a start, unlike BNPL services, most credit cards charge an annual fee and late repayment fees plus interest.
+For a start, unlike BNPL services, most credit cards charge an annual fee and late repayment fees plus interest on outstanding balances that roll over to the next billing cycle if repayments are not made.
 They also require credit checks, which can extend the application and approval process to three days or longer.

 With BNPL services like PayLater, you can set up your account for free in seconds.